On the impossibility of detecting a late change-point in the preferential attachment random graph model: Main results

-In what follows, we will consider the reduction where one observes $\pi(\G_{n})$ in place of $s(G_n)$.
+See Appendix~\ref{sec:proof-lemma-increasing-difficulty} for the proof of Lemma~\ref{lem:increasing_difficulty}.
+In what follows, we will consider the reduction where one observes $\pi_n(\G_{n})$ in place of $s(G_n)$.
 Letting $Q_0^{n,p}$ (respectively $Q_1^{n,p})$ denote the law of $\pi_n(G_n)$ under the null hypothesis (resp. the alternative hypothesis), a mere change of variable followed by an application of Cauchy-Schwarz shows that for any events $A_n,B_n \in \sigma(\pi_n(G_n))$

-Hence, if we build a sequence of kernels $(K_n)_{n\geq 1}$ and events $(B_n)_{n\geq 1}$ in $\sigma(\pi_n(B_n))$ such that
+Hence, if we build a sequence of kernels $(K_n)_{n\geq 1}$ and events $(B_n)_{n\geq 1}$ in $\sigma(\pi_n(G_n))$ such that

 then $2$ of Lemma~\ref{lem:increasing_difficulty} holds, which by said lemma implies the validity of our theorem.
 We build $(K_n)_{n\geq 1}$ and $(B_n)_{n\geq 1}$ in the next section.